Missing values: sparse inverse covariance estimation and an extension to sparse regression

 A simple way to estimate the concentration matrix $K$ would be to delete all the cases which contain missing values and then estimating the covariance by solving the GLasso problem (\ref{eq:glasso}) using only the complete cases.
 However, excluding all cases having at least one missing variable can result in a substantial decrease of the sample size available for the analysis.
 When $p$ is large relative to $n$ this problem is even much more pronounced.

 Another ad-hoc method would impute the missing values by the corresponding mean and then solving the GLasso problem.
-Such an approach is typically inferior than what we present below, see also Section~\ref{sec:simulation1}.
+Such an approach is typically inferior to what we present below, see also Sections~\ref{sec:simulation1} and \ref{sec:isoprenoid}.

 Much more promising is to base the inference for $\mu$ and $\Sigma$ (or $K$) in presence of missing values on the observed log-likelihood: